Milk vs Cheese - Health impact and Nutrition Comparison

 Culinary world

-Cheese is considered one of the most used elements in the culinary world and can be used for savory foods and sweet foods.
+Cheese is considered one of the most used elements in the culinary world and can be used for savory and sweet foods.
 Milk is considered one of the base elements that are required for cooking.
-It is also the main source of all dairy derivatives.
+It is also the primary source of all dairy derivatives.

 Nutrition